shimoly/linuxexample/ipc/README.md

 If this memory segment was erroneously left behind by a program, you can use the ipcrm command to remove it.
 %_ipcrm shm 1627649_

+## Pros
+* Shared memory permits fast bidirectional communication among any number of process.
+* Each user can both read and write
+* A program must establish and follow some protocol to prevent race condtion

+##Cons
+* Linux doesn't guarantee exclusive access even if you create a new shared segment with IPC_PRIVATE
+* all the process must use the same key

+#Process semaphore